News|Articles|July 2, 2026

 Candel Therapeutics has launched the global phase 3 AURORA trial to evaluate investigational viral immunotherapy in patients with advanced non–small cell lung cancer.

-Patients with metastatic non-small cell lung cancer (NSCLC) whose disease progresses despite immune checkpoint inhibitor (ICI) therapy continue to face limited treatment options and poor survival outcomes.
-Candel Therapeutics has now initiated the global pivotal phase 3 AURORA trial (NCT07660094), evaluating investigational viral immunotherapy aglatimagene besadenovec (CAN-2409) plus valacyclovir (Valtrex; GlaxoSmithKline) in combination with continued pembrolizumab (Keytruda; Merck) compared with standard-of-care docetaxel (Taxotere; Sanofi-Aventis) chemotherapy in this difficult-to-treat patient population.1,2
+Patients with metastatic non–small cell lung cancer (NSCLC) whose disease progresses despite immune checkpoint inhibitor (ICI) therapy continue to face limited treatment options and poor survival outcomes.
+Candel Therapeutics has now initiated the global pivotal phase 3 AURORA trial (NCT07660094), evaluating the investigational viral immunotherapy aglatimagene besadenovec (CAN-2409) plus valacyclovir (Valtrex; GlaxoSmithKline) in combination with continued pembrolizumab (Keytruda; Merck Sharp & Dohme LLC) compared with standard-of-care docetaxel (Taxotere; sanofi-aventis US LLC) chemotherapy in this difficult-to-treat patient population.1,2

 Global Phase 3 Trial Targets Unmet Need Following ICI Progression

-The randomized, open-label AURORA trial will enroll patients with metastatic stage 4 non-squamous NSCLC whose disease has progressed despite prior pembrolizumab-based immunotherapy and platinum-based chemotherapy.2 Approximately 150 sites worldwide are expected to participate, with patients randomly assigned 1:1 to receive either intratumoral aglatimagene besadenovec plus oral valacyclovir and continued pembrolizumab or standard-of-care docetaxel chemotherapy.1
+The randomized, open-label AURORA trial will enroll patients with metastatic stage IV nonsquamous NSCLC whose disease has progressed despite prior pembrolizumab-based immunotherapy and platinum-based chemotherapy.2 Approximately 150 sites worldwide are expected to participate, with patients randomly assigned 1:1 to receive either intratumoral aglatimagene besadenovec plus oral valacyclovir and continued pembrolizumab or standard-of-care docetaxel chemotherapy.1

-The trial's primary end point is overall survival, while secondary end points include safety and patient-reported quality-of-life measures using the NSCLC Symptom Assessment Questionnaire and the European Organisation for Research and Treatment of Cancer Quality of Life Questionnaire.
-The FDA has previously granted Fast Track designation to aglatimagene besadenovec for the treatment of NSCLC.1
+The trial’s primary end point is overall survival, and secondary end points include safety and patient-reported quality-of-life measures using the Non–Small Cell Lung Cancer Symptom Assessment Questionnaire and the EORTC Quality of Life Questionnaire.
+The FDA has previously granted fast track designation to aglatimagene besadenovec for the treatment of NSCLC.1

-"Patients whose lung cancer progresses despite immune checkpoint inhibitor therapy have limited treatment options, and outcomes with standard chemotherapy remain poor," Roy Herbst, MD, deputy director and chief of medical oncology and hematology at Yale Cancer Center and co-principal investigator of the study, said in a news release.
-"The survival results observed with aglatimagene in the phase 2 trial are particularly encouraging and support advancing the program into the pivotal phase 3 AURORA trial."1
+“Patients whose lung cancer progresses despite immune checkpoint inhibitor therapy have limited treatment options, and outcomes with standard chemotherapy remain poor,” Roy S. Herbst, MD, PhD, deputy director and chief of hematology and medical oncology at Yale Cancer Center and co–principal investigator of the study, said in a news release.
+“The survival results observed with aglatimagene in the phase 2 trial are particularly encouraging and support advancing the program into the pivotal phase 3 AURORA trial.”1

 Encouraging Phase 2 Survival Results Support Pivotal Study

-Additionally, among evaluable patients with non-squamous histology whose disease had progressed despite prior ICI therapy—the intended population for the AURORA study—median overall survival reached 25.4 months.1 These outcomes compare favorably with historical data demonstrating median overall survival of approximately 9.8 to 11.8 months for patients receiving docetaxel after progression on first-line immunotherapy.2-4
+Additionally, among evaluable patients with nonsquamous histology whose disease had progressed despite prior ICI therapy—the intended population for the AURORA study—the median overall survival was 25.4 months.1 These outcomes compare favorably with historical data demonstrating a median overall survival of 9.8 to 11.8 months for patients receiving docetaxel after progression on first-line immunotherapy.2-4

-"This is a pivotal moment for Candel and, most importantly, for the patients we aim to serve," Paul Peter Tak, MD, PhD, FMedSci, president and chief executive officer of Candel Therapeutics, said in the release.
-"Our data suggest that aglatimagene may offer a novel approach by inducing an individualized, systemic anti-tumor immune response in patients who have very limited therapeutic options."1
+“This is a pivotal moment for Candel and, most importantly, for the patients we aim to serve,” Paul Peter Tak, MD, PhD, FMedSci, president and CEO of Candel Therapeutics, said in the release.
+“Our data suggest that aglatimagene may offer a novel approach by inducing an individualized, systemic antitumor immune response in patients who have very limited therapeutic options.”1

 Novel Viral Immunotherapy Designed to Stimulate Systemic Immune Response

-Unlike traditional systemic therapies, aglatimagene besadenovec is an investigational replication-defective adenoviral vector that delivers the herpes simplex virus thymidine kinase (HSV-tk) gene directly into tumors.
-Following intratumoral administration, patients receive oral valacyclovir, which is converted into cytotoxic nucleotide analogs within tumor cells expressing HSV-tk, resulting in immunogenic tumor cell death.1
+Unlike traditional systemic therapies, aglatimagene besadenovec is an investigational replication-defective adenoviral vector that delivers the HSV-TK gene directly into tumors.
+Following intratumoral administration, patients receive oral valacyclovir, which is converted into cytotoxic nucleotide analogs within tumor cells expressing HSV-TK, resulting in immunogenic tumor cell death.1

-Beyond direct tumor destruction, the therapy is designed to promote release of tumor-associated antigens while triggering local inflammatory signaling through adenoviral proteins.
-Together, these mechanisms aim to generate a CD8-positive T-cell-mediated systemic immune response capable of targeting both injected tumors and distant metastatic lesions.1
+Beyond direct tumor destruction, the therapy is designed to promote the release of tumor-associated antigens and to trigger local inflammatory signaling via adenoviral proteins.
+Together, these mechanisms aim to generate a CD8-positive T cell–mediated systemic immune response capable of targeting both injected tumors and distant metastatic lesions.1

 More than 1000 patients have received aglatimagene besadenovec across clinical studies, with a favorable tolerability profile reported to date.1